Table of Contents

 1. Scroll down until you see College Board and select Upload New File

-1. You will be asked to verify the file type (AP, PSAT 10, PSAT 8/9, PSAT NMSQT, or SAT
+1. You will be asked to verify the file type (AP, PSAT 10, PSAT 8/9, PSAT NMSQT, or SAT in some cases where our auto detect is not sure.

 1. If the file type unrecognized or does not match your selection, you will be presented with the message, "Unable to upload the file.
 Please ensure you are uploading your College Board file and try again, or notify Scoir Support."
+In most cases, you will want to contact our support team and share the file with them so they can verify it is a correct format.

 2. Once the file has been uploaded it will show as available.
 Click Continue to process the fie.

-1. The file will process and you will be presented with 2 options, Resolve Errors and Process and Download
+1. The file will process and you will be presented with 2 options, Resolve Errors and Process and Download.

 Resolving Errors